-Floyd C. Wilson serves as Chairman and Chief Executive Officer.
+Floyd C. Wilson serves as Chairman, Chief Executive Officer and President.
 Mr. Wilson served as Chairman of the Board and Chief Executive Officer of Petrohawk Energy Corporation from May 2004 until BHP Billiton acquired Petrohawk in August 2011.
 Mr. Wilson also served as President of Petrohawk from May 2004 until September 2009.
 He was the Chairman and Chief Executive Officer of 3TEC Energy Corporation from August 1999 until its merger with Plains Exploration & Production Company in June 2003.
 Mr. Wilson began his career in the energy business in Houston, Texas in 1970 as a completion engineer.
 He moved to Wichita, Kansas in 1976 to start an oil and gas operating company, one of several private energy ventures which preceded the formation of Hugoton Energy Corporation in 1987, where he served as Chairman, President and Chief Executive Officer.
 In 1994, Hugoton completed an initial public offering and was merged into Chesapeake Energy Corporation in 1998.

-James W. Christmas became a director in February 2012 as a result of the HALRES Transaction.
+James W. Christmas has served as a director of Halcón since February 2012 and currently serves as Lead Independent Director, a position he has held since January 2015, as Chairman of the Audit Committee and as a member of the Compensation Committee.
 Mr. Christmas began serving as a director of Petrohawk Energy Corporation on July 12, 2006, effective upon the merger of KCS Energy, Inc. (“KCS”) into Petrohawk.
-He continued to serve as a director, and as Vice Chairman of the Board of Directors, for Petrohawk until BHP Billiton acquired Petrohawk in August 2011.
+He continued to serve as a director, and as Vice Chairman of the Board of Directors, for Petrohawk until BHP Billiton acquired all of Petrohawk in August 2011.
 He also served on the Audit Committee and the Nominating and Corporate Governance Committee.
-Currently, Mr. Christmas serves as a member of the Board of Directors of Petrohawk, a wholly-owned subsidiary of BHP Billiton, and as chair of the Financial Reporting Committee of such board.
-He also serves on the Advisory Board of the Tobin School of Business of St. John's University and as a Senior Financial Advisor to a private oil and gas company.
+Mr. Christmas served as a member of the Board of Directors of Petrohawk, a wholly owned subsidiary of BHP Billiton, and as chair of the Financial Reporting Committee of such board until September 2014.
+He also serves on the Advisory Board of the Tobin School of Business of St. John's University.
+Mr. Christmas serves as a director of Rice Energy, as chairman of its audit committee and a member of its compensation committee, and as a director and member of the audit committee and compensation committee of Yuma Energy.
 He served as President and Chief Executive Officer of KCS from 1988 until April 2003 and Chairman of the Board and Chief Executive Officer of KCS until its merger into Petrohawk.
 Mr. Christmas was a Certified Public Accountant in New York and was with Arthur Andersen & Co. from 1970 until 1978 before leaving to join National Utilities & Industries (“NUI”), a diversified energy company, as Vice President and Controller.
 He remained with NUI until 1988, when NUI spun out its unregulated activities that ultimately became part of KCS.
 As an auditor and audit manager, controller and in his role as CEO of KCS, Mr. Christmas was directly or indirectly responsible for financial reporting and compliance with SEC regulations, and as such has extensive experience in reviewing and evaluating financial reports, as well as in evaluating executive and board performance and in recruiting directors.

-Thomas R. Fuller became a director in February 2012 as a result of the HALRES Transaction.
-Mr. Fuller served as a director at Petrohawk Energy Corporation from March 2006 until BHP Billiton acquired Petrohawk in August 2011.
+Thomas R. Fuller has served as a director since February 2012 and currently serves as Chairman of the Reserves Committee and as a member of the Nominating and Corporate Governance Committee. .
+Mr. Fuller served as a director at Petrohawk Energy Corporation from March 6, 2006 until BHP Billiton acquired Petrohawk in August 2011.
 Mr. Fuller served on Petrohawk’s Reserves Committee and was the Chairman of the Nominating and Corporate Governance Committee.
-Since December 1988, Mr. Fuller has been a principal of Diverse Energy Management Co. (or related “Diverse” companies), a private upstream acquisition, drilling and production company which also invests in other energy-related companies.
-He has 43 years of experience as a petroleum engineer, specializing in economic and reserves evaluation.
+Since December 1988, Mr. Fuller has been a principal of Diverse Energy Management Co. (or related “Diverse” companies), a private upstream acquisition, drilling and production company which also invests in other energy related companies.
+Mr. Fuller has earned degrees from the University of Wyoming and the Louisiana State University School of Banking of the South and is a Registered Professional Engineer in Texas.
+He has 48 years of experience as a petroleum engineer, specializing in economic and reserves evaluation.
 He has served as an employee, officer, partner or director of various companies, including ExxonMobil, First City National Bank, Hillin Oil Co., Diverse Energy Management Co. and Rimco Royalty Partners.
-Mr. Fuller also has extensive experience in energy-related merger and acquisition transactions, having generated and closed over 90 producing property acquisitions during his career.
+In February 2015, Mr. Fuller became a director of Azure Midstream Partners LP, a public company traded on NASDAQ, and serves as a member of its Audit Committee.
+Mr. Fuller also serves as a director of privately held Azure Midstream Holdings.
+Mr. Fuller also has extensive experience in energy related merger and acquisition transactions, having generated and closed over 90 producing property acquisitions during his career.
 As a primary lending officer to many independent energy companies, Mr. Fuller has extensive experience in analyzing and evaluating financial, business and operational strategies for energy companies.
-Mr. Fuller has earned degrees from the University of Wyoming and the Louisiana State University School of Banking of the South and is a Registered Professional Engineer in Texas.